ganufla/dendron/README.md

 ###   --dendron-as TYPE

 When a dendron is found in the pattern file, use TYPE for comparison.
-TYPE might be one of the following values: 'set', 'graph' or 'both'.
-If the value of TYPE is 'set', then dendrons are treated as sets.
-If TYPE is 'graph', then they are treated as graphs (compare as drawings).
-If TYPE is 'both' (default), then supports are calculated both as sets and as graphs.
+TYPE might be one of the following values: `set`, `graph` or `both`.
+If the value of TYPE is `set`, then dendrons are treated as sets.
+If TYPE is `graph`, then they are treated as graphs (compare as drawings).
+If TYPE is `both` (default), then supports are calculated both as sets and as graphs.

 ###  --help